 Collecting your recycling

 The green lidded recycling bins are emptied fortnightly on alternating weeks to the refuse bin.
 Your items for recycling should be loose in this bin.

 We collect a wide range of materials for recycling in this bin with no need to sort them yourself at home.

 What goes in the recycling bin?

-- Paper (newspapers, magazines, catalogues, junk mail and directories)
+- Newspapers, magazines, catalogues, junk mail and directories

 - Plastic packaging (food trays, fruit and veg punnets, ice cream tubs, yogurt pots and margarine tubs )

 - Card/cardboard (including greetings cards)